 The United States is moving swiftly to lead the world in the next generation of wireless connectivity—or 5G.
-These new networks and technologies will enable faster speeds and low-latency wireless broadband services, cultivating the Internet of Things and innovations not yet imagined.
-Under Chairman Pai, the FCC is pursuing a comprehensive strategy to Facilitate America's Superiority in 5G Technology (the 5G FAST Plan).
-The Chairman's strategy includes three key components: (1) pushing more spectrum into the marketplace; (2) updating infrastructure policy; and (3) modernizing outdated regulations.
+These new networks and technologies will enable faster speeds and low-latency wireless broadband services, cultivating the Internet of Things, and innovations not yet imagined.

-The FCC is working to, as Chairman Pai says, "stop the scourge of illegal robocalls."
-He has made combatting unlawful robocalls and malicious caller ID spoofing his top consumer protection priority.
-By proposing and implementing impactful policy initiatives and pursuing strong enforcement actions, the FCC has been taking a bold stand to protect and empower consumers.
+The FCC is working to combat unlawful robocalls and malicious caller ID spoofing.
+This is a top consumer protection priority for the agency.
+By proposing and implementing impactful policy initiatives and pursuing strong enforcement actions, the FCC is taking a bold stand to protect and empower consumers.

 Connected care services can lead to better health outcomes and significant cost savings for patients and health care providers alike.
 However, many low-income consumers, particularly those living in rural areas, lack access to affordable broadband and might not be able to realize these benefits.
 This is why the FCC is working hard to connect communities and support technologies that help connect Americans to critical health services.

 The Centers for Disease Control and Prevention (CDC) is closely monitoring the coronavirus (COVID-19) outbreak and the U.S. government has established several top-level websites for the latest official information on Coronavirus (COVID-19).
 The FCC is working to ensure that Americans stay connected during the COVID-19 pandemic and is also taking steps to protect the health and safety of its staff.